AustinCodingAcademy/react-redux-reducer-dashboard/README.md

 * Orders
 * Tasks

-### Think - Why do the other components not care about the database such that we don't need to make them Containers??
+### Think - Why do the other components not care about the store such that we don't need to make them Containers??

 ### Fix
 * In App.js remove the props parameter and all instances of passing props